 “Smith was not writing to express himself, to record his thoughts, his emotions, his opinions,” writes the author.
 “He was simply writing down what happened, in telegraphic style.”

-Smith, 22, was an accountant with Webb, Read, Hogan & Callingham Co.
+Smith, 22, was on leave as an accountant with Webb, Read, Hogan & Callingham Co.
 Ltd. of Toronto when he was killed at the Battle of Mount Sorrel in Belgium in 1916.
 In a single surviving photograph, he appears as a skinny youth trying to grow a moustache.
 Charlie’s penmanship was excellent.
 Like many 22-year olds he liked girls, and especially food:

 - Pay day: we had a grand feed.
 Roast beef